Skip to content

 For all these advocacy opportunities and more, Floyd Lee Locums will be an ally in what comes next.

 Due to the events of 2020 and COVID-19, this is a Black History Month unlike any other.
 But maybe the years that follow can be unlike any Black History Months that came before for a positive reason.
-Because we changed, and we started.
+Because we changed, and chose to start.